nagvbt/nagvbt.github.io/docs/articles/C/CFaq.md

 # C FAQ

-Following are the importanat C frequently asked questions in interviews.
+Following are the important C frequently asked questions in interviews.

 ## 1. How to write a code to count number of characters/Spaces/numbers/special characters present in a sentence.  sentence =”1.
 GOD IS GREAT !!!”